 This theme park will make you spend a whole day there, and it might still not be enough to take it all in.
 The ticket includes a visit to their Waterpark as well!

 If you’re planning a visit, make sure to book the tickets online instead of walking in, as the ticket prices will be slightly cheaper.
-Visit the website here to find out more about the ticket prices!
+Visit their website to find out more about the ticket prices!

 Admire The Beauty of Kapitan Keling Mosque